klauseduard/under-over-models/chapters/03-organizational-models.md

 Figure 3.2: This diagram shows how specific Domain-Driven Design relationship patterns align with Team Topologies interaction modes.
 Customer/Supplier domain relationships often manifest as Collaboration interaction modes, Partnerships align with X-as-a-Service interactions, and Anticorruption Layers are frequently implemented with the assistance of Enabling teams in a Facilitating interaction mode.

-## 3.6 AI-Driven Paradigm Shift: Transforming Organizational Structures
+## 3.6 Emerging AI-Organizational Paradigms: Theoretical Implications and Research Directions

 *Note: This section presents emerging considerations rather than established practices.*